 – Origin and destination addresses

-We may need to collect more personal data if it is necessary to the delivery of the service you have requested.
+We may need to collect more personal data if it is necessary for the delivery of the service you have requested.
 For example, international moves may require us to collect an image of your passport.

-If you don’t provide us with personal data, we’ll try to provide the service but it may be impossible.
+If you don’t provide us with personal data, we’ll try to provide the service, but it may be impossible.

 (N.B.
 Please do not provide us with the personal data of anyone else without their permission, unless you have obtained the explicit consent from that person.)

 How else we have obtained your personal data?

 We may have purchased your data from a direct marketing firm that collects personal data from individuals who have consented to third party marketing communications.
 If you did not consent to third party marketing communications, then they may have collected your data from publicly accessible sources.
 For example, information on a property in the public domain includes whether it is ‘for sale’ or ‘sold subject to contract’.

 In either case, you have, by law, the right to object to direct marketing.
 If you want to exercise this right, then please contact us on 023 9298 5830.
 We apologise for the inconvenience and will never contact you again with marketing communications.